lruslan/puppet_test/README.md

 # Reports
 Script will generate 'report' folder (by default inside working directory) With two type of reports:
-* 'html' subdirectory containing overview of testing results in html format,
+* 'html' subdirectory contain overview of testing results in html format,
-* set of directories with yaml files containining details about tests
+* set of directories with details about tests in yaml format